-19 This understanding of manipulative acts as either deceptive of exploitative of weaknesses is roughly in line with Joel Rudinow's (in my view largely successful) account of manipulation (Rudinow 1978, 338-34).
-In this paper I do not attempt anything approaching an originally developed or comprehensive account of manipulation.
-Nor do I assess in any considerable detail Rudinow's account, which, while capturing in my view the main features that spell out in a bit more detail what exploiting someone's weakness consists in (and how influencing someone in this manner differs from manipulation by deception, as well as from coercion and from rational persuasion).
-I see two ways of doing so, one focused on some peculiar facts about the manipulated party, the other on the degree of pressure that the manipulative action exerts.
-That is, (1) we can sometimes say that A is exploiting some weakness of B when A offers B a (dis)incentive which, though not normally irresistible (i.e., not irresistible to people in general), is irresistible to B due to some distinctive or idiosyncratic fact about, e.g., B's personality or psychological makeup.
-Or (2) perhaps we can sometimes say that A is trying to play on some weakness of B when A offers B a (dis)incentive which B is expected to find very hard to resist, although the degree of irresistibility is not quite of such magnitude as to completely undermine B's ability to make a genuine choice.
-20 [EXAMPLE]
+Not all manipulation relies on deception, however: one could be manipulated into choosing for the wrong reasons while not for a moment losing sight of the right ones.
+Manipulation, as we normally understand the term, can also consist in the exploitation of a person's weaknesses, with no epistemic component involved.
+To respond fully, then, to the charge that economic (dis)incentives are manipulative, we will have to consider whether (dis)incentives might manipulate in this second way.
+18 To make the idea clearer, we will need to spell out in a bit more detail in what exploiting someone's weakness consists (and how influencing someone in this manner differs from manipulation by deception, as well as from coercion and from rational persuasion).
+I see two ways of doing so: one focused on some peculiar facts about the manipulated party, the other on the degree of pressure that the manipulative action exerts.
+That is, (1) we can sometimes say that A is exploiting some weakness of B when A offers B an (dis)incentive which, though not normally irresistible (i.e., not irresistible to people in general), is irresistible to B due to some distinctive or idiosyncratic fact about, e.g., B's personality or psychological makeup.
+Or (2) perhaps we can sometimes say that A is trying to play on some weakness of B when A offers B an (dis)incentive which B is expected to find very hard to resist, although the degree of irresistibility is not quite of such magnitude as to completely undermine B's ability to make a genuine choice.19

 This account is extremely sketchy, of course, and would need to be supplemented by further conditions in order to pick out manipulative actions only (and exclude, e.g., acts of coercion).
-And of course, we should expect the boundaries between coercion and weaknessexploiting manipulation to be somewhat vague.
+And of course, we should expect the boundaries between coercion and weakness-exploiting manipulation to be somewhat vague.
 But it seems to me that with some fine-tuning, (1) idiosyncrasy and (2) degree of irresistibility are the two features we should focus on in order to carve out conceptual space for a class of manipulative actions that are neither deceptive (as other manipulative actions are) nor simply coercive.

-It is hard to see, however, why either of these two features must be present in such perfectionist policies as subsidization or activity-specific taxation.
+It is hard to see, however, why either of these two features must be present in such perfectionist policies as subsidization or activityspecific taxation.
 The policies need not be designed to exploit any peculiar weaknesses of the people whose behavior they hope to influence.
 And the (dis)incentives involved need not be especially hard to resist.
-Although the point of such policies is to change the balance of costs and benefits attached to various options, such changes need not be dramatic: sufficiently mild (dis)incentives can avoid applying great (and perhaps morally excessive) pressure on those who strongly resist the encouragement or discouragement they offer, yet have the desired influence on many other people who are less deeply resistant.
+Although the point of such policies is to change the balance of costs and benefits attached to various options, such changes need not be dramatic: sufficiently mild (dis)incentives can avoid applying great (and perhaps morally excessive) pressure on those who strongly resist the encouragement or discouragement they offer, yet have the desired influence on many other people who are more vulnerable.